zombodb/postgres-parser/README.md

 ### Known Issues

-- The parser currently only accepts SQL statements that adhere to what Postgres considers `SQL_ASCII` text.
-The reason for this is that setting Postgres to support full `UTF8` (which is incredibly easy), somehow causes the resulting compiled binary to bloat to nearly 10 megabytes.
-This is being investigated
+- While the parser supports `UTF8` input, this somehow causes the resulting compiled binary to bloat to nearly 10 megabytes.
+Seemingly, including Postgres' `SetDatabaseEncoding` function causes LLVM's `opt` to fail to do proper global dead code elimination.
+This is being investigated.

 - Building on MacOS with XCode `>=11.4.0` doesn't work.
 This appears to be a problem with these versions of XCode.
 This is the bug: https://openradar.appspot.com/FB7647406.
 This happens while building Postgres.